flamingquaks/promptrek/docs/COMMITLINT.md

 This project uses [commitlint](https://commitlint.js.org/) to ensure consistent commit message format following the [Conventional Commits](https://www.conventionalcommits.org/) specification.

+## Workflow Strategy

+**Important:** Commitlint is configured to validate **only PR squashed merge commits**, not individual development commits.
+This allows:

+- ✅ Developers can use any commit message format during feature branch development
+- ✅ Only the final squashed commit message needs to follow conventional commit format
+- ✅ Reduces friction during development while ensuring clean main branch history
+- ✅ Enables automated changelog generation from main branch commits

 ## Configuration

-The commitlint configuration is defined in `commitlint.config.js` at the project root.
+The commitlint configuration is defined in `.commitlintrc.json` at the project root.

 ### Allowed Commit Types